If You Have Symptoms:

-TRICARE beneficiaries should first call the appointment line at 915-742-2273, option 1, and request a telephone conference or virtual appointment with their primary care provider.
-A Primary care provider will assess your symptoms and provide you with a referral to be tested at a designated location.
+TRICARE beneficiaries can call the appointment line at 915-742-2273, option 1, and request a telephone conference or virtual appointment with their primary care provider.
+A Primary care provider will assess your symptoms and provide you with a referral to be tested at any of our two testing sites.

 TRICARE beneficiaries can call the Nurse Advice Line at 1-800-TRICARE (874-2273) — Option 1, to be triaged over the phone.
 The Nurse Advice Line is available to all TRICARE beneficiaries in the U.S. except those enrolled in the US Family Health Plan.

 If you are an active duty Family member, retiree, or retiree Family member, you don’t need a referral to get care at any TRICARE authorized urgent care center or network provider.
 Active duty service members enrolled in TRICARE Prime Remote can also go to any authorized urgent care clinic for care.

 TRICARE beneficiaries can view their COVID-19 test results through the MHS GENESIS Patient Portal at https://patientportal.mhsgenesis.health.mil